wenzel-lab/UV-VIS-fiber-spectrometer-workbench/README.md

-# USB spectrometer python interface
+# OpenUC2 cube based spectrometer workbench with an OceanOptics spectrometer

-Custom Python interface to operate Ocean Optics USB spectrometers
+...with a custom Python interface to operate Ocean Optics USB fiber spectrometers